Tatevar/automation/tests/README.md

-# BuildHero-Cypress
+# Nugverse-Cypress

-# This is a test project with end to end tests for the BuildHero project
+# This is a test project with end-to-end tests for the BuildHero project

 # tests are added in BDD - Cucumber/ with Typescript